International Management & International Management - Latin America Concentrations

 For additional career information, including average yearly salaries and sample occupations, please review the Careers in International Management handout.
 For additional questions and career guidance, please consult Anderson Career Services.

-Download the checklist for BBA students that is appropriate for you based on your start semester.
-Please use this worksheet as a guide to satisfy your graduation requirements.
+Download the checklist for BBA students and use this worksheet as a guide to satisfy your graduation requirements.
 Check off the courses as you complete them to keep track of your progress.

 Questions regarding concentration requirements should be addressed with your BBA advisor or with the International Management Faculty Concentration Advisor.